 Beyond inspiring students with visits to the model gardens, the center also supplies schools with seeds and starter plants for their own gardens.
 Mud is unapologetic that his support and that of the center reach beyond LAUSD.
 The center is known for providing seeds and starters to other surrounding school districts and even community gardens.
 “What sucked me into this work was when I realized that the first teacher I helped wasn’t alone,” Mud revealed to me on my visit.
 “There were so many more teachers that needed encouragement, tools and a little expertise to be successful with their gardens.”
 It’s this spirit of collaboration and dedication to helping children understand where their food comes from, that energizes Whole Kids Foundation’s support for school gardens.
 Remember:Kids who grow good food, eat good food.
 Kids who cook good food, eat good food.

-If you want to keep up with Mud, you can follow him on twitter @cocoxochitl.
-You can get more information on how to help school gardens grow and how to grow a garden for your school on the Whole Kids Foundation® website.
-And follow Whole Kids Foundation on Twitter and Facebook.
+If you want to keep up with Mud, you can follow him on twitter @cocoxochitl opens in a new tab.
+You can get more information on how to help school gardens grow and how to grow a garden for your school on the Whole Kids Foundation opens in a new tab® website opens in a new tab.
+And follow Whole Kids Foundation on Twitter opens in a new tab and Facebook opens in a new tab.
 Did you garden when you were a kid?
 Tell me about your experience.